Who Are The Goats?

 Two other times Nick almost drowned – he fell down a waterfall in Laos and he was sucked out to sea by a rip-tide in Sri Lanka.
 We were also (possibly) stalked by a tiger while hiking through Periyar Tiger Reserve in India.

 Q: Have you ever had anything stolen or been robbed?

 A: Unfortunately, yes.
 We had $1,500 stolen from us during our adventures on the Pamir Highway in Tajikistan.
-We’ve also had a pair of sandals, an Ipod Touch and a dive mask stolen.
+We’ve also had a pair of sandals, an iPod Touch, and a dive mask stolen.
 Luckily, none of those things were forcefully taken from us.